 Keeping you Secure during Online Registration

 The Sunshine Coast Elder College collects some private information, including telephone numbers and email addresses.
 The Society has a strict policy that none of that data will be shared with or provided to any third party.

 The only information retained over a longer period is a database of email addresses.
 They are used solely for the purpose of distributing information related to Elder College, including notices and upcoming courses.
 Recipients of our newsletters always have the option to unsubscribe.

 Since your registration information is stored in our website's database, we have taken the following precautions for privacy and data security.

 - Our own website is hosted by a Canadian company on a server located physically in Canada.

-First option – you can use the full Zoom software application to participate in the presentation.
-To do that you will need to register an account with Zoom – it is easy, and it is free.
-Here is the link to establish an account –
+You can install the Zoom software application on your computer to participate in presentations.
+To do that you will need to register an account with Zoom; it is easy, and it is free.

-We recommend downloading the software as the best option.
+We recommend downloading the software (Option 1) as the best option.

 Detailed Information on How to Use Zoom

 The Sechelt Public Library has written up step by step instructions on how to use Zoom, including instructions for downloading and using the Zoom application and a link to Zoom instructional videos.